jamestut/skicka/README.md

 no known data corruption bugs, it should for now be treated as "alpha" software.
 Bug reports are welcome.

+### About this modification

+This branch contains several modification.
+Read [README_MOD.md](README_MOD.md) for more details.

 ## Getting Started

 1. You must have a [Go](http://golang.org) compiler installed.
-2. Download and build skicka: `go get github.com/google/skicka`
+2. Download and build skicka: `go get github.com/jamestut/skicka@personalmod`
 3. Either copy the `skicka` executable in `$GOPATH/bin` to a directory in your `PATH`, or add `$GOPATH/bin` to your `PATH`.
 4. Run `skicka init` to create a skeleton `~/.skicka.config` file.
 Various